Canar/2b/README.md

 - OpenSL ES
 - AAudio

-AAudio requires Android 9 aka O aka Oreo.
+AAudio requires Android 9 aka O aka Oreo aka API 26.

+AAudio has a primitive getopt implementation that is\
+probably portable to other shims with little effort.

 Android shims do not heed config.h yet.